 But that’s not what we feel!
 We feel that the greater the injury, the greater the injustice that’s been perpetrated.
 My life is ruined, and all that other guy got was a frickin’ ticket for running a stop sign!!

 The greater the injury, the greater the injustice.
 And here we have the seeds of an unconscious, but potentially devastating conflict: If I were uninjured, there’d be no injustice.
-My injury is the proof of the injustice I’ve endured.
+Which means: My injury is the proof of the injustice I’ve endured.
 I need to prove my injury in court, to the insurer, to VA, to worker’s comp.
 They keep screwing me over.
 But my injury is proof of the injustice I’ve endured.
-My suffering and impairment shows them how wrong they are.
+My suffering and impairment show them how wrong they are.

 And even if there’s no legal battle, there’s a psychological battle.
 The anger and bitterness towards that other driver, perhaps, or towards the insurer who refuses to pay.
 My injury proves that what you did was horribly wrong.
 If I get better, it’s like I’m letting you off the hook!